erikwessman/forsen-bot/README.md

  - Once every 20 seconds, the bot takes a screenshot of the stream
  - Bot finds the speedrunning timer in the screenshot
  - If the timer is above 15 minutes, bot posts a tweet
- - If Forsen is fighting the Ender Dragon, post a special tweet
+ - If Forsen is fighting the Ender Dragon, bot post a special tweet

+### Want to contribute?
+Create a pull request!

 ### Q's?
 Send them to forsenbot@gmail.com